 Tutoring at U3A Mornington

-What is a Tutor?
+What is a Tutor/Leader?

 The U3AM year is generally from February until end of November.
+Courses can be offered as full-year courses or as short courses.
 Tutors can offer weekly, fortnightly, monthly courses or one day sessions or excursions.
-Courses can be offered as full year courses or as short courses.
-Tutoring at U3AM is relaxed, free from competition with minimal administration.
+Tutoring at U3AM is relaxed, free from competition, with minimal administration.
 There are no tests or exams.
 And you can fit your tutoring around your travel plans and family commitments.

 What could I offer?